nf-core/tools/docs/lint_errors.md

 ## Error #5 - Continuous Integration configuration ## {#5}

 nf-core pipelines must have CI testing with GitHub actions or Travis.

+There are three main CI test files

+  * `ci.yml` - this contains all test commands for your pipeline itself
+  * `branch.yml` - this checks that major branches are protected from un-approved changes
+  * `linting.yml` - this makes sure the nf-core linting scripts are run against your pipeline

 This test fails if the following requirements are not met: